roura356a/justlazy/README.md

 Perezoso.registerLazyLoad(document.getElementById('placeholder-1'));
 ```

-##### options
+##### threshold
-The `options` are provided as object with following properties.
-All of them are optional and you can provide as many as you need.

-###### Properties description
-- `onloadCallback`: The function will be invoked if the placeholder is properly replaced.
-- `onerrorCallback`: The function will be invoked if the placeholder could not be replaced.
-This occurs if mandatory attributes (e.g. `data-src`) aren't available.
-- `threshold`: The image is loaded the defined pixels before it appears on the screen.
-E.g. 200px before it becomes visible.
+The `threshold` option is optional.
+The image is loaded the defined pixels before it appears on the screen.

 Example:
 ```
 Perezoso.registerLazyLoadByClass('load-if-visible', {
-    onloadCallback: function() {
-        // do something
-    },
-    onerrorCallback: function() {
-        // do something
-    },
     threshold: 200
 });
 ```